Rushyo/Vismuta/README.md

 `./VismutaCLI -p incognito.exe > copyandpasteme.txt`

-To write out a PowerShell script to deploy and run incognito.exe as SYSTEM user, with obfuscated variables and filenames:
+To write out a PowerShell script to deploy and run incognito.exe as SYSTEM user, with obfuscated variables and filenames, encrypted with AEAD AES-256 to evade IDS:

-`./VismutaCLI -p incognito.exe -s -x > copyandpasteme.txt`
+`./VismutaCLI -p incognito.exe -s -x -e > copyandpasteme.txt`

 ### Usage Notes